framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 So why would we write our controllers in Clojure instead of CFML?

 * As simple functions (that take `rc` as input and produce an updated `rc` as output), they're easy to write unit tests for.
+* You don't need to convert `rc` data structures back and forth between CFML and Clojure since that's taken care of automatically in FW/1 (technically in `cljcontroller.cfc`).
 * You can work in the REPL building and testing your entire application's functionality (and then work on the views with a browser).
 * We get the full power of Clojure's data abstractions, concurrency, and immutability working for us.
 * With your services and controllers in Clojure, you're one step away from building all-Clojure web applications using [FW/1 for Clojure](https://github.com/framework-one/fw1-clj).